rexiesxk/Shell-Utilities/README.md

       This program list the name of all the folders in the current directory

-      and redirects the output in a text file namesd 'list.txt'
+      and redirects the output in a text file named 'list.txt'

       It handles almost all the foreign languages 'characters.
 Let me know if you face any encoding error.